Congratulations on the completion of your thesis/dissertation!

-Have the following items ready before you begin:
+Have the following items ready before you begin the submission process:

-- Text for the ProQuest/UMI abstract: The ProQuest/UMI abstract may be an edited version of the abstract in the document.
+- ProQuest/UMI abstract.
+The ProQuest/UMI abstract may be an edited version of the full abstract in the document.

-- Any supplementary files: These files may be include video or audio files that are an integral part of the thesis/dissertation but that are not part of the full text.
+- Optional supplementary files (images, sound, etc.) that are an integral part of the dissertation, but not part of the full text.